 At the intersection of the Christian faith and the natural world: For close to two decades I’ve been engaged in exploring what the Christian ethic towards natural world should be.
 In response, I’ve been carefully reading the Bible and researching verses and wrestling with theology.
 I’ve been compulsively reading books about the topic and analyzing the arguments that have been justified a cruel dominion of God’s world that causes misery for people and the living things with which we shared God’s world.
 I’ve also been leading and organizing education programs and events at churches to explore these topics.
 All of this has generated many ideas and given me the opportunity to meet and learn about Christians who are caring for God’s world.

-Working 9 to 5 (well, maybe longer than that) in conservation: Out of college and as an outgrowth of my interest in Japan, I worked for Mitsubishi International Corporation for seven years where, among other things, I helped manage the export of Winnebago motorhomes to Japan.
+Working 9 to 5 (well, maybe longer than that) in conservation: Out of college and as an outgrowth of my interest in Japan, I worked for the Chicago office of a Japanese trading company for seven years where, among other things, I helped manage the export of Winnebago motorhomes to Japan.
 While interesting on many levels, it wasn’t the right fit for me.
 During a period of transition that included being a stay-at-home father for the first two-years of my oldest son’s life, I found my direction.
 A combination of reading and volunteering for ecological restoration workdays in Chicago played key roles.
 This led to work as a grant writer and newsletter editor with Friends of the Chicago River, an urban river restoration group.

 I then moved to the non-profit land conservation group Conserve Lake County where I was initially the director of development and later served as the associate director and interim executive directors.
 In 2014, I joined the Liberty Prairie Foundation as the program director for food, farms, and the environment in 2014.
 Through that role I’m working to advance land conservation and open space protection while also helping to build a resilient and sustainable food system in the Chicago region.